Investigations on a Fuzzy Process: Effect of Diffusion on Calibration and Particle Identification in Liquid Argon Time Projection Chambers: Results and Discussion

 \subsection{Impact of Diffusion on Minimum Charge Efficiency}

 Using the idealized sample outlined in \S\ref{subsec:samples}, we are able to look at the minimum charge efficiency, $Q/Q_{Tot}$, which describes the fraction of electrons produced at the cathode which land in the detection region that would be expected without diffusion.
 We emphasise here that diffusion only moves ionization electrons around, meaning the total energy deposited is conserved, only the apparent location of the depositions changes.
-Figure \ref{fig:chargeresolution} shows that with the assumption of $D_T$ = 13 cm$^2$/s the minimum charge efficiency varies wildly between running experiments, with ArgoNeuT/LArIAT\footnote{ArgoNeuT and LArIAT use the same cryostat and have similar drift times, though ArgoNeuT used 4 mm wire spacing only.} having the highest minimum charge efficiency, greater than $90$\% in some configurations, and MicroBooNE having the lowest minimum charge efficiency ($\sim60$\%).
+Figure \ref{fig:chargeresolution} shows that with the assumption of $D_T$ = 13 cm$^2$/s the minimum charge efficiency varies wildly between running experiments, with LArIAT having the highest minimum charge efficiency, greater than $90$\% in some configurations, and MicroBooNE having the lowest minimum charge efficiency ($\sim60$\%).
 We also include the current configuration for the DUNE vertical drift module (6.5 m, $E$-field of 500 V/cm), though this detector will not use sense wires.
-Aside from ArgoNeuT/LArIAT, which benefits from its short drift distance, the maximum expected minimum charge efficiency for any detector is $\sim 75\%$.
+Aside from LArIAT, which benefits from its short drift distance, the maximum expected minimum charge efficiency for any detector is $\sim 75\%$.
 Clearly, 25\% of the expected charge being deposited on a channel other than the expected one for large drift times is a strong motivator for this study.